metrorailings/OwlBlog/content/posts/week-9-best-bets.md

 +++
 My best bets of the week.
 Last week, I went 2-3.
 Two of those three losses came courtesy of the Chiefs and Rams failing to cover their spreads.
 BAH!
 I would not consider either of those picks to be terrible...but it is pretty clear neither team deserved to cover their respective spreads last week.
 And this week, I will be rooting against one of them to flat out lose.

-Here are my six picks.
+Here are five of my six picks.

 ***